uipath-certification/uipath-certification.github.io/_posts/2021-03-27-uipath-certification-study-tips.md

 To get the most out of UiPath Academy, take notes on the topics that are unclear.
 Maybe even write down your understanding of how a concept works.
 If you're unclear about UI Selectors or Anchor Tags, try to describe the concept as though you were trying to teach it to another UiPath developer.
 You'll be amazed at how quickly you learn when you try to explain things to others.

+It's also worthwhile complimenting your learning with <a href="https://youtube.com/playlist?list=PL_RrEj88onS-QrvtnW0EQ3i7qJUbKTdJ8">UiPath YouTube videos</a> and other third-party <a href="">RPA tutorials</a> as well.

 ## Get practical experience with UiPath Tools